 This is why our service is focused entirely on your dogs alone.
 We only walk one or two dogs at any one time, and those two dogs must be from the same household.
 Your dog will never be walked with someone else’s dog, and never with our dogs.

-Many clients have enquired about our 1:1 services because they have tried other cheaper, inexperienced dog walkers before, and have sadly experienced the consequences.
+Many clients have enquired about my services focused on just their dog because they have tried other cheaper, inexperienced dog walkers before, and have sadly experienced the consequences.